AlistairDavidson/public-event-planner/README.md

 acts, applications -> acts-page, applications-page

 Act
-    Create / Edit page
-        Bookings editor

     act-from-application
         Three columns: act, main contact, booking

         Radio: existing act (dropdown) or new act (create fields) Same for contact
         If merging with existing records, prompt for overwrites

     Detail view
         single-page, single act, editable, will show timeline etc later add bookings, applications from here

+tech specs - use Act tech specs if none against booking bio onto booking, same rules as tech specs rename location to stage?

 Validation pass

-modal edit with just an id

-Solve issue where we don't always want to show selects in forms (eg, when creating a booking from an act, there is no need to allow the user to change act)

-Solve issue with dates on viewmodels (possibly just a get createdDateAsDate ?)
+Solve issue with dates on viewmodels (set createdDate -> also sets createdDateAsDate)

-Surely consolidate stuff more, somehow
+Surely consolidate code more, somehow

 Do something so contact sort is by last name